Intermodalics/pickit-docs/docs/robot-integrations/hanwha/hanwha_pickit_interface.rst

 Pickit variables
 ----------------

-Following variables need to be defined before you can use the Pickit functions.
+The following variables need to be defined before you can use the Pickit functions.
 To do this go to :guilabel:`Programming` → :guilabel:`Variables` → :guilabel:`Add`.
-Once a variable is created the name can be changed according the table below.
+Once a variable is created, its name should be changed according the table below.

 +---------------+----------+------------------------------------------------------------------------------------------------------------------------------------+
 | Variable name | Type     | Comment                                                                                                                            |